 If an infection develops, the use of the occlusive dressings should be discontinued and appropriate antimicrobial therapy instituted.

-Fluocinolone Acetonide Cream USP, 0.025% is supplied in
+Fluocinolone Acetonide Cream, USP, 0.025% is supplied as follows:

 Store at room temperature 15-25°C (59-77°F); avoid freezing and excessive heat above 40°C (104°F).